Basic Strategy Money Management

 Avoid Playing against Continuous Shuffling Machines

-This is an extension of our previous tip with the full tables.
+This is an extension of our previous tip about the full tables.
 We advise players to pay attention to how the cards are shuffled before they sit down at any given new table.
-Pitch games in landbased casinos are normally hand-shuffled but offer poor playing conditions in most cases.
+Pitch games in land-based casinos are normally hand-shuffled but offer poor playing conditions in most cases.

 Shoe games, on the other hand, are often shuffled by a machine because shuffling multiple decks manually is a strenuous task.
 This saves time and increases the house’s take from the blackjack tables because players end up going through a greater number of rounds each hour.

-The saying “time is money” rings particularly true where machine-dealt blackjack is concerned.
-The trouble with continuous shufflers is that they serve a two-fold purpose.
-On one hand, they shuffle the packs, on the other – they are used as blackjack dealing shoes.
+The saying ‘time is money’ rings particularly true where machine-dealt blackjack is concerned.
+The trouble with continuous shufflers is that they serve a twofold purpose.
+On the one hand they shuffle the packs; on the other, they are used as blackjack dealing shoes.

-The dealers at CSM tables collect the discards at each round’s end and feed them back into the machine which reshuffles everything at random.
-This is kind of like what Random Number Generators do in online blackjack.
+The dealers at CSM tables collect the discards at each round’s end and feed them back into the machine, which reshuffles everything at random.
+This is rather like what Random Number Generators do in online blackjack.

 Unlike automatic shufflers, CSMs do impact the house edge players face.
 The funny thing is this type of machine actually reduces the casinos’ advantage because it causes a minuscule increase in the odds of receiving ten-value cards and naturals.